testing-library/native-testing-library-docs/docs/guide-disappearance.md

 ## Asserting elements are not present

 All `getBy` methods throw errors when they can't find their search, but `queryBy` methods don't.
 Any time you need to verify something isn't there, use `query`.
-Any time you need to verify something i there, use `get`.
+Any time you need to verify something is there, use `get`.

 ```javascript